rajatpathak/TenderMatchXLS/replit.md

    - Today's clarification deadlines (auto-expire after submit deadline time)
    - Tab-based filtering (All/Presentations/Clarifications)
    - 60-second auto-refresh
+18. **Notification Marquee Banner**: Scrolling alert banner at the top of the page showing:
+   - Today's presentations and clarification deadlines
+   - Continuous scrolling animation for multiple notifications
+   - Auto-pause on hover for reading
+   - Quick link to view all notifications

 ## Workflow Stages
 Tenders progress through the following stages after assignment: